-Do you want to know how many publications you need for residency applications?
-Wondering whether an MD/PhD helps with residency?
-Or what counts as a publication on ERAS?
+Are you curious about how many publications you need for residency applications?
+Or maybe you’re wondering if having an MD/PhD boosts your matching chances.
+And what exactly counts as a publication on ERAS?

 Summary: